Last updated July 16, 2026

 The opening of a second province has been an El Dorado for Canadian gaming, particularly for those operators, suppliers, and stakeholders who have invested so much money and time in regulated iGaming in Ontario since April 2022.

-How will the Alberta iGaming market work?
+How does Alberta iGaming work?

-Another, separate government agency, the Alberta iGaming Corporation (AiGC) will be what’s known as the conduct-and-manage agency, similar to the role iGaming Ontario (iGO) plays.
+Another, separate government agency, the Alberta iGaming Corporation (AiGC) is what’s known as the conduct-and-manage agency, similar to the role iGaming Ontario (iGO) plays.
 Once operators are registered with AGLC, they must sign a contract with AiGC before they can go live.
 AiGC will handle a lot of the public- and industry-facing communications, including publishing quarterly revenue reports.

 Are there any major differences from Ontario?

-How many sportsbooks and casinos will launch?
+How many sportsbooks and casinos are operating?

 What products can operators offer?